 Big purchases are not on the horizon for me, why should I care about my credit score?

 With a booming property market in Australia making buying or taking the next step on the property ladder even more out of reach – does a solid credit score even matter?
 YES!
 It takes time to build a good credit score, so even if big purchases like a new house, a new car, or any other new credit applications aren’t planned for you this year, you can take small steps to build a good credit score for the future.
 And that EV with all its’ eco-friendliness could be yours eventually due to your excellent credit score!

 Here’s an example – a post-paid plan with your mobile service provider may be a great way to start building your credit score.
 However, it is always a good idea to check your credit score and credit report BEFORE you apply for any credit including with mobile phone companies or utility providers to check that it is accurate.
 This is where we can help!
 Find out what’s on your credit report for free with Credit Savvy.

 How do I spot identity fraud?

 COVID may have crept into our lives and our priorities might have changed, but it doesn’t mean your credit score is no longer relevant.
-Now more than ever, we have been forced to grow up, put our big-person pants on (especially if you are emerging from your COVID enforced hibernation) and take control.
+Now more than ever, we have been forced to grow up, put our big-person pants on and take control.
 Ensuring you are across your credit score will help you transition from that naïve pre-COVID dreamer, to the pandemic-weary, credit savvy consumer you need to become.
-Your credit score is therefore vitally important in 2022.
+Your credit score is therefore vitally important in 2024.
 Consider it the N95 face mask of the personal finance world – it will be your first defence when applying for a home loan when you want to!